-The eligibility criteria for polytechnic courses are set by the institute in which the candidate is seeking admission.
+The eligibility criteria for polytechnic courses are set by the institute to which the candidate is seeking admission.
 Different colleges and institutes have different sets of eligibility criteria for conducting admissions in polytechnics.
 However, the minimum qualification that is required for a student to be considered eligible for polytechnic courses is more or less the same in every institute.
-To get admission in a polytechnic course of any college or institute, the student must have completed his/ her education of the 10th standard, which is also known as the Secondary School Leaving Certificate (SSLC), or an examination which is equivalent to it.
-The student must have obtained a certain number of marks in mathematics and the science subjects which is decided by the college.
-Further, they must have cleared the board exams of all the subjects of class 10th.
+To get admission to a polytechnic course of any college or institute, the student must have completed his/ her education of the 10th standard, which is also known as the Secondary School Leaving Certificate (SSLC), or an examination that is equivalent to it.
+The student must have obtained a certain number of marks in mathematics and science subjects which is decided by the college.
+Further, they must have cleared the board exams of all the subjects of class 10.

-Many colleges conduct entrance exams for admitting students into their polytechnic courses and students have to qualify the basic eligibility criteria to sit for the entrance exam.
-After completing the polytechnic diploma course, a student is eligible to enter a course of B Tech or B E in the second year through lateral entry.
+Many colleges conduct entrance exams for admitting students into their polytechnic courses and students have to qualify for the basic eligibility criteria to sit for the entrance exam.
+After completing the polytechnic diploma course, a student is eligible to enter a course of B Tech or BE in the second year through lateral entry.
 The guidelines for this differ from college to college.
-Some colleges admit students directly based on the marks they have obtained in their polytechnic diploma degree whereas some colleges conduct their own entrance test to gauge the knowledge of students before admitting them to their B Tech and B E programmes.
+Some colleges admit students directly based on the marks they have obtained in their polytechnic diploma degree whereas some colleges conduct their own entrance test to gauge the knowledge of students before admitting them to their B Tech and BE programs.